thisisbalu/exception-decoded/_posts/2023-09-17-java-streamcorruptedexception.md

 ---

 _Imagine you are happily coding away when suddenly an exception appears, disrupting your flow.
 One such exception in Java is the `StreamCorruptedException`.
-In this article, we will delve into this exception, understand its causes, learn how to handle it effectively, and explore some real-life scenarios._
+In this article, we will delve into this exception, understand its causes, learn how to handle it effectively and explore some real-life scenarios._

 ## Introduction